mbroz/cryptsetup/tests/fuzz/README.md

 without development packages (script will use custom include, libs, and pkg-config paths).

-# Buid Docker image and fuzzers
+# Build Docker image and fuzzers

 You can also run OSS-Fuzz in a Docker image, use these commands to prepare fuzzers: